alphagov/forms/design/features/payment-links/README.md

 ## What

 This feature introduces new functionality to the form building tool to allow form creators to take a payment for their service.
-This way of taking payments uses the [payment page](https://payments.service.gov.uk/govuk-payment-pages/), or payment link, feature developed by GOV.UK Pay.
+This way of taking payments uses the [payment page](https://payments.service.gov.uk/govuk-payment-pages/) (or 'payment link') feature developed by GOV.UK Pay.

 The feature allows form fillers to pay for the service after submitting their form, making it quicker and easier to access the service or outcome they're seeking.